 Post-exposure prophylaxis may be with active or passive immunisation, depending on specific patient factors, and according to individual national guidelines.

 Hepatitis A virus (HAV) is an RNA virus.
-It is not associated with chronic liver disease.
-Mode of transmission is faecal-oral; therefore, it is more prevalent in environments with improper hygiene.
-Most infections in adults are symptomatic, whereas 70% of infections in children younger than 6 years, who are also the key reservoir for transmission, are asymptomatic.
+Mode of transmission is faecal-oral.
+Most infections in adults and older children are symptomatic; 70% develop jaundice.
+The majority of infections in children younger than 6 years are asymptomatic.
 Average incubation period is 28 days.